 GlenAllachie 12 Year Old

-Between 1949 and 1963, Delme-Evans was involved with three distinct projects.
+Between 1949 and 1963, Delmé-Evans was involved with three distinct projects.
 First he converted a centuries-old brewery in the village of Blackford into Tullibardine distillery before being hired in 1960 to design a new distillery near the village of Macduff on the Moray Firth.
-Following a bitter dispute with investors however, he resigned from the project.
-He was soon in demand again, however, this time travelling to the remote isle of Jura on Scotland’s western coast to help bring distilling and therefore employment, to the island’s dwindling community.
+Following a bitter dispute with investors, he resigned from that project but was soon in demand again.
+This time, he travelled to the remote isle of Jura on Scotland’s western coast to help bring distilling and therefore employment, to the island’s dwindling community.

 By 1967, he had perfected his design for a low energy, gravity-fed distilling system and was able to deploy all that he had learned when tasked by MacKinlay-MacPherson to build their new plant in Speyside.
 It was William who sought out the location and found a reliable water supply, piping from one of the many springs that trickled down the rocky face of Ben Rinnes.
 Everything in GlenAllachie, even down to the Pot Stills themselves, were of his design and the site was soon producing a distinctive, much in-demand spirit.